johnqherman/HopOnEets/README.md

 **HOP ON EETS** on the main menu (and on the pause screen) opens the one in-game menu: host/join/queue, online name, score, settings, leave & forfeit.
 Join codes are typed here; your name persists across restarts.
-Mid-match, **Esc** toggles the menu as a live overlay — the sim keeps running underneath, since a real pause would desync the race.
+Mid-match, **Esc** toggles the menu as a live overlay.
+The sim keeps running underneath, since a real pause would desync the race.

 ## How a match works